Sally - AI Meeting Assistant

 Scheduling and Frequency Considerations

 The recommended scheduling frequency depends on team size and workflow intensity.
-Small, fast-moving teams might benefit from weekly catch ups, while larger teams or those with slower project cycles might find bi-weekly or monthly meetings more appropriate.
+Small, fast-moving teams might benefit from weekly catch ups or even a short daily stand-up, while larger teams or those with slower project cycles might find bi-weekly or monthly meetings more appropriate.

 Avoid meeting fatigue by balancing regular communication with respect for people's time.
 Too many meetings can disrupt productivity and create resentment.
 The key is finding the sweet spot where you maintain connection without overwhelming schedules.